 Drug addicts "with experience" look much older than their age.
 The skin takes on a yellowish tinge, it becomes dry and wrinkled.
-Teeth are affected by massive caries, crumble, fall out.
+Teeth are by affected caries, crumble, fall out.
 With the development of drug addiction in adolescence, growth retardation occurs.
 Characterized by exhaustion and trophic disorders.